marchbox/monorail/about/about.md

 ## The author

 My name is Zacky Mǎ.
 I’m a web developer who loves drawing and Disney.
-As a web developer, I enjoy making inclusive websites that follow the Web Standards, with focuses on usability, accessibility, performance, maintainability, and internationalization.
+As a web developer, I enjoy making inclusive websites that follows the Web Standards, and I prioritize usability, accessibility, performance, maintainability, and internationalization.

 ## The content